mapeditor/tiled/docs/manual/objects.rst

-To change the tile used by existing tile objects, select all the objects you want to change using the :ref:`select-objects-tool` tool and then right-click on a tile in the Tilesets view, and choose *Replace Tile of Selected Objects*.
+To change the tile used by existing tile objects, select all the objects you want to change using the :ref:`select-objects-tool` tool and then right-click on a tile in the *Tilesets* view, and choose *Replace Tile of Selected Objects*.

+.. raw:: html

+   <div class="new">New in Tiled 1.4</div>

+You can customize the alignment of tile objects using the *Object Alignment* property on the *Tileset*.
+For compatibility reasons this property is set to *Unspecified* by default, in which case tile objects are bottom-left aligned in all orientations except on *Isometric* maps, where they are bottom-center aligned.
+Setting this property to *Top Left* makes the alignment of tile objects consistent with that of :ref:`rectangle objects
+<insert-rectangle-tool>`.

 .. raw:: html